PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-04 20:13:15
+Last updated: 2024-04-04 20:13:48
-Random Quote: Your pain defines who you are but it no longer holds power on you - Noah
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams